 Libya, Egypt, Syria... ?
-Are they "democratic revolutions" or are they just more "political coups" in favour of the old-new power elite and an old-new tyranny?
+Are they 'democratic revolutions' or they are just more 'political coups' in favour of the old-new power elite and an old-new tyranny?

 |The French revolution:|

-|The Liberty was present on the barricades only.|
+|The Liberty was present only on the barricades.|

-The old-fashioned periwigs of 'respected lords' in the parliament that perseveres today that served as a system of checks and balances for absolute rulers were primordially designed just to protect their own interests within feudalism.
+The old-fashioned periwigs of 'respected lords' in the parliament which perseveres today that served as a system of checks and balances for absolute rulers were primordially designed just to protect their own interests within feudalism.
 In addition, the over-crowded and unstructured nature of parliament is not conducive to the discipline, quality and speed of decision-making as well as an effective fight against corruption.
 In spite of subsequent modernizations, this bulky and amorphous superstructure 'under the big boss' still is deprived of the opportunity to choose priorities and is not motivated by the inter-group competition for leadership and for leadership and for the voices of voters.
 At last, under proportional representation the

-This are not democracies, as Abraham Lincoln described it, that is to say "government of the people, by the people and for the people"!
+This are also not democracies, as Abraham Lincoln described it, that is to say "government of the people, by the people and for the people"!